Saediek/Saediek/README.md

-## Hola 👋
+## Hola 👋,

-I am No<'one> a software developer (who isn't these days ).

-I specialize in systems programming mainly using the Rust programming language.
+I’m Sadiq—though I mostly go by No<‘one>.

+I’m an aspiring software developer here to learn from people like you who make the world tick.

+Please don’t hesitate to reach out, whether it’s to collaborate on a project, get a second opinion, or just share a good laugh 🤭”

 I am currently working on any open source projects that piques my interest